Karthik-S-Salian/bad-apple-terminal/README.md

 - [x] use ffmpeg for downscaling image instead of manual code
 - [x] compile with video and audio to single binary
 - [x] try using ffmepg to extract audio instead of external audio file
+- [ ] bug😭😭 audio wont play for first 2 sec [started after using ffmpeg to extract audio]
-- [x] audio and video synchronisation (no need looks clean on my machine)
+- [ ] audio and video synchronisation (no need looks clean on my machine😁)